RC Airplanes Simplified

 The engine manufacturer's recommendation is the other starting point.
 Always follow their advice!

-The major problem with wood props is that they tend to be fairly fragile.
-A less than perfect landing, with the prop tips just clipping the runway, usually results in chipped or broken propeller!
+The major problem with the wood propellers is that they tend to be fairly fragile.
+A less than perfect landing, with the prop tips just clipping the runway, usually results in a chipped or broken prop!
 On the other hand they are the least expensive of the types available.

-Synthetic material RC airplane propellers can be divided into two types-injection molded plastic and carbon fiber.
+Synthetic material airplane propellers can be divided into two types-injection molded plastic and carbon fiber.

-I have been using APC injection molded props for a long time and have had great success with them.
+I have been using APC injection molded airplane propellers for a long time and have had great success with them.
 They are well made and balanced and are available in a wide range of sizes and types.
 For more information, click here to visit their website.

 How Many Blades?

-By far the most common number of blades used in the hobby is two.
+By far the most common number of blades used for RC airplane propellers is two.
 As in most things in life this is a compromise between efficiency and cost.
 Believe it or not, the most efficient RC airplane propeller would be a single bladed one!
 The single blade is operating in air undisturbed by another blade.
 It would have to be balanced by a weight on the opposite side of the prop but it should be easier to flip by hand!

 Three and four bladed RC airplane propellers are available, but will be less efficient than the two bladed variety.
 They are used if propeller clearance is an issue-as in some twin engine applications or simply for the look.
 They are seen in many scale model applications.

-If you would like to replace a 2 blade prop with a 3 or 4 blade prop, then the general rule is-
+If you would like to replace a 2 blade prop with a 3 or 4 blade, then the general rule is-

 1. Reduce the diameter by 1 or 2 inches